 Press for Peace Foundation believes that there should be a link between civil society and public policy institutions to ensure wider participation and channelization of human rights awareness campaigns.

 Press for Peace Foundation HR activities in past

 All activities in this section are conducted with the collaboration of other human rights organizations of the region.
-PFP has been arranging different seminars, walks, consultations, trainings on socio-politico and civic issues, whereas it has also created debates among intellectual on electronic and print media in order to guide general public.
-The PFP has also highlighting the issues of various marginalized nations, communities, groups of the region and has been struggling against all kinds of human rights violations committed by state and none state actors.
+In past, Press for Peace Foundation has been arranging different seminars, walks, consultations, training on important issues of human rights.
+We have also been at the forefront of sensitizing society through discussions and debates among intellectuals and human rights activists on electronic and print media.
+The PFP Foundation has also highlighted the issues of various marginalized communities, groups of the region and has been struggling against all kinds of human rights violations committed by state and non-state actors.